SFML/SFML-Website/pages/tutorials/3.0/graphics/text.md

 Fonts are encapsulated in the [`sf::Font`](https://www.sfml-dev.org/documentation/3.0.0/classsf_1_1Font.php "sf::Font documentation") class, which provides three main features: loading a font, getting glyphs (i.e. visual characters) from it, and reading its attributes.
 In a typical program, you'll only have to make use of the first feature, loading the font, so let's focus on that first.

-The most common way of loading a font is from a file on disk, which is done with the `loadFromFile` function or its corresponding constructor.
+The most common way of loading a font is from a file on disk, which is done with the `openFromFile` function or its corresponding constructor.

 ```cpp
 sf::Font font("arial.ttf"); // Throws sf::Exception if an error occurs